How Do You Cancel A Credit Card?

 Whether you want to work with the same card issuer

-For example, if you currently pay a high annual fee, you can call and ask about changing to a credit card option with no annual fee.
-You won’t need to undergo a credit check, and you’ll be able to switch quickly.
+For example, if you currently pay a high annual fee, you can call to ask about switching to a no-fee credit card.
+You won't need to undergo a credit check, and you'll be able to switch quickly.
 You can also switch between 2 cards of the same tier.

 How it affects your credit utilization ratio

-For example, if your initial credit limit on 2 cards was $5,000 each and you’re cancelling one of the cards, you could try to increase the credit limit on your remaining card to $10,000.
+For example, if your initial credit limit on 2 cards was $5,000 each and you decide to cancel one, you could try increasing the remaining card's limit to $10,000.

 How many cards you've cancelled recently